 MyRocks has been extended by the MariaDB engineering team to be a pluggable storage engine that you use in your MariaDB solutions.
 It works seamlessly with MariaDB features.
 This openness in the storage layer allows you to use the right storage engine to optimize your usage requirements, which provides optimum performance.
 Community contributions are one of MariaDB’s greatest advantages over other databases.
-Under the lead of our developer Sergey Petrunia, MyRocks in MariaDB is constantly being merged with upstream MyRocks from Facebook.
+Under the lead of our developer Sergey Petrunia, MyRocks in MariaDB is occasionally being merged with upstream MyRocks from Facebook.

 See more at: https://mariadb.com/resources/blog/facebook-myrocks-mariadb#sthash.ZlEr7kNq.dpuf

 MyRocks, typically, gives greater performance for web scale type applications.
 It can be an ideal storage engine solution when you have workloads that require greater compression and IO efficiency.
 It uses a Log Structured Merge (LSM) architecture, which has advantages over B-Tree algorithms, to provide efficient data ingestion, like read-free replication slaves, or fast bulk data loading.
 MyRocks distinguishing features include:

 - persistent cache

 On production workloads, MyRocks was tested to prove that it provides:

 MyRocks has 2x better compression compared to compressed InnoDB, 3-4x better compression compared to uncompressed InnoDB, meaning you use less space.